anima-wg/brski-cloud/anima-brski-cloud.md

 The manufacturer knows which devices have been sold to which VAR, but not who the ultimate owner will be.
 The VAR then sells devices to other entities, such as enterprises, and records this.
 A typical example is a VoIP phone manufacturer provides telephones to a local system integration company (a VAR).
-The VAR records this sale to it's Cloud VAR Registrar system.
+The VAR records this sale to its Cloud VAR Registrar system.

 In this use case, this VAR has sold and services a VoIP system to an enterprise (e.g., a SIP PBX).
 When a new employee needs a phone at their home office, the VAR ships that unit across town to the employee.
 When the employee plugs in the device and turns it on, the device will be provisioned with a LDevID and configuration that connections the phone with the Enterprises' VoIP PBX.